pupenasan/hmi/citect/parameters.md

 ![image-20211024192626363](media/image-20211024192626363.png)

 Before configuring the runtime only  environment, and running the Setup Wizard, it is assumed you have  transferred a project from the configuration environment, including  compiled projects to your local machine.
-If not refer to [Backing up a project](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Back_Up_a_Project.html) for more information.
+If not refer to Backing up a project for more information.

 Using the .CTZ files from your backup included  projects and target project, you can restore the project.
 It is  recommended you restore the included project before the target project.
 The restore project tool is available from the start menu shortcut **Runtime Configuration | Project restore**